ribit-wibit/dwmctl/README.md

 # dwmctl
 A lightweight AutoHotKey script for Desktop Window Manager ([DWM](https://en.wikipedia.org/wiki/Desktop_Window_Manager)) to map any key combo to actions such as moving windows, switching workspaces, launching programs, etc.. without invading on the basic functions of DWM.
 Based on [AutoHotkey V2 example.ah2](https://github.com/Ciantic/VirtualDesktopAccessor/blob/rust/example.ah2) from [VirtualDesktopAccessor](https://github.com/Ciantic/VirtualDesktopAccessor).
 Inspired by i3, sway and Hyprland.

-dwmctl is meant to be fully customizable by the end user.

 ## External Dependencies
 - AutoHotkey v2.0 (AHKv2)